The Million Eyes of Sumuru

 The film was released in the U.S. by American International Pictures on 17 May 1967.
 In the U.K., it was released through Warner-Pathé on 3 December, titled simply Sumuru.
-Terry Bourke was production manager.

 Plot

 Sumuru is a beautiful and evil woman who plans world domination by having her sexy all-female army eliminate male leaders and replace them with her female agents.

 The Chief of Security for President Boong of Sinonesia is killed.
 Two Americans in Hong Kong, Nick West and his friend Tommy Carter, are persuaded by the head of British intelligence, Colonel Baisbrook, to investigate.
 They discover the organisation headed by Sumuru, which claims to be interested in peaceful activities.

-A dead girl winds up in Nick's bed and he ends up being framed for murder.
-Nick and Tommy go to Hong Kong to stop an assassination.
+Nick is implicated in the murder of a girl after she winds up dead in his bed.
+Later, Nick and Tommy go to Hong Kong to stop an assassination.